Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/vertex_paint/options.rst

 Tools
 =====

-The Tools Shelf, shortcut :kbd:`T` contains most of the options for vertex painting.
+The Tools Shelf contains most of the options for vertex painting.
 The following sections describe the controls in each of the available panels.

 .. figure:: /images/materials-vertexpaint-toolshelf-tools.jpg